 For each week the class schedule will indicate a 'prompt' for your reflective journal (see course schedule for due dates; entries are due by midnight).
 This term-long assignment is designed to engage you in critical thinking: critique, synthesis, analysis, and application.

 For each reflective journal posting, students are to 'cut and paste' the 'prompt' from the course schedule into a new thread within their own journal, and then provide their reflections on the 'prompt.'
 The reflective journal is to be kept in Blackboard.
 To post an entry, do the following (please do not attach journal entry as a file):

-o Click on the 'journal' button in the left menu bar o Click on 'view' o Click on 'new entry' o Enter a BRIEF journal entry title o Cut and paste the 'prompt' from the course schedule into the BODY of the journal entry o Click 'save' (following completion of journal entry)
+o Click on the 'reflective journal' button in the left menu bar o Click on 'reflective journal' o Click on 'create journal entry' o Enter a BRIEF journal entry title o Cut and paste the 'prompt' from the course schedule into the BODY of the journal entry o Click 'post entry' (following completion of journal entry)